United States Marine Corps

-Marine Corp + WeCOACH Partnership
+Marine Corps + WeCOACH Partnership

-WeCOACH and Marine Corp Partnership
+WeCOACH and Marine Corps Partnership

 The Marine Corps’ national partnerships provide valuable opportunities to spread public awareness of the Marine Corps’ purpose by connecting the brand to those communities it serves.
 The relationships established between the Corps and athletic communities ensure its message of aspirational service resonates with coaches, athletes and their influencers.